iTwin/bis-schemas/Domains/Geotechnical/GeotechnicalExploration/GeotechnicalExploration.remarks.md

       - `ExploratoryLocation`
     - `ExploratoryLocation`

 Each `ExploratoryLocation` will have many child `Element`s that are not shown in the tree above.
+While it is possible (but unusual) for a `GeotechnicalInvestigation` to be a child of another `Element`, it should never be the child of a `GeotechnicalInvestigationElement`.

-Every `GeotechnicalInvestigation` has a reference to an `InvestigationConfiguration` that provides the settings and parameters used for the investigation.
+Every `GeotechnicalInvestigation` has a reference to an `InvestigationConfiguration` (defined using the `InvestigationHasConfiguration` relationship) that provides the settings and parameters used for the investigation.

 The `EastingOffset`, `NorthingOffset` and `ElevationOffset` properties define the distances from the repository (iModel) origin to the `GeotechnicalInvestigation` reference origin.
 These are only non-zero when the `GeotechnicalInvestigation` information is derived from or synchronized with a repository with a different native origin.
 See `ExploratoryLocation` for how these properties are applied to calculate locations.